rangle/ngCourse2/handout/project-setup/loaders.md

 Each task has a few configuration options:

-- **test:** the file path must match this condition to be handled.
-This is commonly used to test file extensions eg. `/\.ts$/`
+- *test* - The file path must match this condition to be handled.
+This is commonly used to test file extensions eg. `/\.ts$/`.

-- **loader:** The loaders that will be used to transform the input.
+- *loader*  - The loaders that will be used to transform the input.
 This follows the syntax specified above.

-- **exclude:** The file path must not match this condition to be handled.
-This is commonly used to exclude file folders. eg. `/node_modules/`
+- *exclude*  - The file path must not match this condition to be handled.
+This is commonly used to exclude file folders, e.g. `/node_modules/`.

-- **include:** The file path must match this condition to be handled.
+- *include* - The file path must match this condition to be handled.
 This is commonly used to include file folders.  eg. `path.resolve(__dirname, 'app/src')`.

 ### Pre-Loaders

-The preLoaders array works just like the loaders array only that it is a separate task chain that is executed before the loaders task chain.
+The preLoaders array works just like the loaders array only it is a separate task chain that is executed before the loaders task chain.

 ### Non JavaScript Assets